 12] Resolve corrupted Windows System components and find the missing DLL files

 We earlier read that over time some minor corruptions may eventually lead to serious system component errors or corrupted areas.
 These may give way to the blue screen of death errors like DRIVER_CORRUPTED_EXPOOL and others.
-A quick scan and fix option are available with Windows through with the System File Checker.
+A quick scan and fix option are available with Windows through the System File Checker.
 See the steps below to resolve corrupted area issues –

 - Execute the Command Prompt having administrator privileges.
 For those of you who are new to it, you need to right on the Command Prompt option that comes up when you search it in the search box.
 From the fly-out menu, click on Run as administrator.